Commercial Vehicle Safety & Enforcement Branch Careers

 Make a difference.
-Keep our roads safe by removing unsafe commercial vehicles from B.C.s roadways.
+Keep our roads safe by removing unsafe commercial vehicles from B.C. roadways.

-Commercial Vehicle Safety and Enforcement (CVSE) is a branch of the British Columbia Ministry of Transportation and Infrastructure that promotes compliance of safety regulations within the commercial transport sector.
-CVSE enforces acts and regulations designed to improve vehicle and driver fitness and to protect public health, the environment and highway infrastructure.
+Commercial Vehicle Safety and Enforcement (CVSE) is a branch of the Ministry of Transportation and Infrastructure that promotes compliance of safety regulations within the commercial transport sector.
+CVSE enforces acts and regulations designed to improve vehicle and driver fitness to protect public health, the environment, and highway infrastructure.
 The effectiveness of our educational, enforcement, monitoring and inspection programs motivates and facilitates safe operators, thereby securing safer highways for British Columbians.
-For more information on the work we do, visit the CVSE website.
+For more information, visit the CVSE website.

 CVSE positions are based throughout the province from various field offices to commercial transport inspection stations.